Skip to main content

 2. Efficient File Management: The service can store references to file metadata and automatically remove entries when they expire.

-The following examples are use cases for the History service:
+Here are some example use cases for the History service:

 • Storing temporary calculation results during a multi-step process.